felixlopz/hubrise-test-task/content/docs/en/customer-lists.md

 To add a customer list, follow these steps:

 1. Select **SETTINGS**.
 1. To add the Customer list at Account level, verify that **All locations** is selected.
-To add it to a Location, select the Location from the **Location** list.
+To add it to a Location, select the Location from the **Location** dropdown.
 1. From the **Customer lists** section, click **Add a customer list**.
-1. Enter the name for the new customer list.
-The recommended naming convention is to name the Account customer list with the same name as your Account, and location customer lists as **Account Name - Location Name**.
-For example, your default Account customer list might be **Fast Pizza**, and the customer list for a location might be **Fast Pizza - Baker Street**.
+1. Enter the name for the customer list.
+If you only have one customer list, we recommend using your Account or Location name.
 1. Click **Create** to save the new list.

 ## Customer List Details